 - If you want to color your fondant, divide it into as many colors as you desire.
 If you have plastic food-safe gloves, now is a good time to wear them, so that your hands won’t get food coloring on them.

-- If you’re using luster dust, dust the tops of the cookies in a dust color that corresponds to the fondant.
+- If you’re using pearl dust, use a clean, dry brush to dust the tops of the cookies in a pearl dust color that corresponds to the fondant.

 - Finally, put the royal icing or melted white chocolate in a piping bag with a very small round tip.
 Use the royal icing to affix the small sugar pearls to the tops of the cookies.
 Let the icing set before serving the cookies.